TRAPPIST-1f: Host star

 The star's apparent magnitude, or how bright it appears from Earth's perspective, is 18.8.
 Therefore, it is too dim to be seen with the naked eye.

 Orbit

-TRAPPIST-1f orbits its host star with an orbital period of about 9.206 days and an orbital radius of about 0.037 times that of Earth's (compared to the distance of Mercury from the Sun, which is about 0.38 AU).
+TRAPPIST-1f orbits its host star with an orbital period of about 9.21 days and an orbital distance of about 0.0385 AU compared to the distance of Mercury from the Sun, which is about 0.38 AU.
+It is in 4:3 resonance with TRAPPIST-1g and 3:2 resonance with TRAPPIST-1e.

 Habitability

 Artist's impression of the surface of TRAPPIST-1f, depicting a liquid water ocean on its surface.
 The parent star and neighbouring planets are also illustrated.

 The exoplanet was announced to be either orbiting within or slightly outside of the habitable zone of its parent star, the region where, with the correct conditions and atmospheric properties, liquid water may exist on the surface of the planet.
 On 31 August 2017, astronomers at the Hubble Space Telescope reported the first evidence of possible water content on the TRAPPIST-1 exoplanets.